syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **Customization of TrackBall Line**

-SfChart allows you to customize the appearance of  trackball vertical line using [`LineStyle`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LineStyle.html#) property.
+SfChart allows you to customize the appearance of  trackball vertical line using the [`LineStyle`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LineStyle.html#) property.

-The following code snippet illustrates the customization of trackball line.
+The following code snippet explains the customization of trackball line.

 {% tabs %}